Deveshsingh2004/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-#this project is made from entirely from HTML CSS JS
+This project is entirely from HTML CSS and JS.
 This is a game which can be played between two player